Water Heater Making Noise?

 Water heater repairs fall into one of four categories.
 First, it makes a difference whether you have a gas or electric heater.
 Gas heaters feature pilot lights, thermocouples, gas control valves, and thermostats.
-These are all parts which may falter.
+These are all parts that may falter.
 Electric heaters have thermostats, too.
 They also have one to two heating elements, which can break.
-Other water heater parts which often need replacement are the pressure relief valve, anode rod, and dip tube.
-We dive into on the most common water heater problems below.
+Other water heater parts that often need replacement are the pressure relief valve, anode rod, and dip tube.
+We dive into the most common water heater problems below.

 The question remains: which issues should you do yourself and when do you need to call a professional plumber?

 Nautilus Plumbing & Rooter offers state-of-the-art, complete plumbing services.
 Request a free estimate today!